-There are no income limits for traditional IRAS1, but there are income limits for tax-deductible contributions.
-No, there is no maximum income limit for a traditional IRA.
-Anyone can contribute to a traditional IRA.
-While a Roth IRA has a strict income limit and people with incomes above it can't contribute at all, that rule doesn't apply to a traditional IRA.
+There are no income limits for traditional IRAs1, but there are income limits for tax-deductible contributions.
+No, there is no maximum income limit for a traditional IRA or for investing in IRA Gold and Silver.
+Anyone can contribute to a traditional IRA and invest in IRA Gold and Silver.
+While a Roth IRA has a strict income limit and people with incomes above it can't contribute at all, that rule doesn't apply to a traditional IRA or to investing in IRA Gold and Silver.
 You can open a traditional IRA through a bank, brokerage agency, investment fund, or insurance company and invest the money from your IRA in stocks, bonds, mutual funds, exchange-traded funds, and other approved investments.

 You may still want to make a non-deductible contribution, either because you prefer to allow your investments to grow tax-free and defer income taxes or because you want to make a clandestine contribution to the Roth IRA by contributing to your traditional IRA and then converting it into a Roth account.
 Traditional IRAs don't have this rule, as do other types of IRAs, such as SEP IRAs and SIMPLE IRAs, which are often used by self-employed individuals and small business owners.
 However, you can still contribute to a Roth IRA and make cumulative contributions to a Roth or traditional IRA, regardless of your age.
 Yes, a person under 18 can contribute to a Roth IRA or a traditional IRA as long as they meet earned income requirements and do not exceed income limits.

 The ability to make non-deductible contributions regardless of income level makes traditional IRAs a valuable retirement savings account that can be converted into a clandestine Roth IRA.
 Remember that you are also not subject to income limits when you make contributions to a SIMPLE IRA or an SEP IRA; options that are only available if your employer offers them, if you are a small business owner, or if you are self-employed and can open one on your own.